Skip to content

 Worked Example for Typical Premium

 Monthly premium 250.
 Years 20.
 Return 7%.
 Annual premium 3,000.
 20-year total 60,000.
 If invested 130,000.
 Opportunity cost 70,000.
 Low-income household pays 60,000 directly in poverty premium across 20 years, plus forgoes 70,000 in investment gains — over 130,000 of wealth impact simply from income-based cost differential.
-The effect compounds inequity across decades, making escape from low-income status harder as premiums consume resources that could build wealth.
+The effect compounds inequity across decades, making escape from low-income status harder as premiums consume resources that could accumulate assets.

 What the Calculator Does Not Model